Nino-cunei/uruk/README.md

 page, we have chosen `Download transliterations`.
 Below we list the download links per corpus.

+We have also chosen `Download all text`.
+What you get then is the same transliteration, but each tablet is preceded with metadata.
+We have picked the lines starting with `Excavation nr` to get the excavation numbers.
+For all other purposes is it more convenient to work with the pure transcription files.

 In this repo we convert the following corpora to Text-Fabric:

 *   Uruk III -